rwieruch/blog_robinwieruch_content/react-hooks.md

 **Note:** React Hooks are in React's alpha version (16.7.) and everything shown in this "how to"-article is under construction.
 The React team is {{% a_blank "collecting feedback for React Hooks" "https://github.com/reactjs/rfcs/pull/68" %}} which is your opportunity to contribute to this feature.
 If anything changes to the API, you can leave a hint in the comments below of this article too.

-In this walkthrough, I want to explain the motivation behind hooks, what will change in React, and how React hooks can be used in function components by showcasing the most popular React Hooks by example.
+In this walkthrough, I want to explain the motivation behind hooks, what will change in React and why we shouldn't panic, and how React hooks can be used in function components by showcasing common React Hooks such as the state and effect hooks by example.

 {{% chapter_header "Why React Hooks?" "why-react-hooks" %}}

 React Hooks were invented by the React team to introduce state management and side-effects in function components.
-It's their way of making it more effortless to use only React function components without the need to refactor a React function component to a React class component for using lifecycle methods or local state.
-Basically React Hooks enable us to write React applications with only function components.
+It's their way of making it more effortless to use only React function components without the need to refactor a React function component to a React class component for using lifecycle methods, in order to use have side-effects, or local state.
+React Hooks enable us to write React applications with only function components.

 **Unnecessary Component Refactorings:** Previously, only React class components were used for local state management and lifecycle methods.
+The latter have been essential for introducing side-effects, such as listeners or data fetching, in React class components.

 {{< highlight javascript >}}
 import React from 'react';